UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 Notes: On the file browser tab, you will now see a folder for the repository.
 Inside this folder will be all the files that existed on GitHub

 ---
-# 2. Cloning a repository using JupyterLab (terminal)
+# 2. Cloning a repository using Jupyter Lab (terminal)

 <center>